MicrosoftDocs/visualstudio-docs/docs/code-quality/install-fxcop-analyzers.md

 ---
 # Install FxCop analyzers in Visual Studio

-Microsoft created a set of analyzers, called [Microsoft.CodeAnalysis.FxCopAnalyzers](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers), that contains the most important "FxCop" rules from static code analysis, converted to Roslyn analyzers.
+Microsoft created a set of analyzers, called [Microsoft.CodeAnalysis.FxCopAnalyzers](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers), that contains the most important "FxCop" rules from legacy analysis, converted to Roslyn analyzers.
 These analyzers check your code for security, performance, and design issues, among others.

 You can install these FxCop analyzers either as a NuGet package or as a VSIX extension to Visual Studio.
 To learn about the pros and cons of each, see [NuGet package vs. VSIX extension](roslyn-analyzers-overview.md#nuget-package-versus-vsix-extension).